simonsobs/pixell/CONTRIBUTING.rst

 Only maintainers, who have access to the master branch, are able to deploy the package.
 To 'bump' the version of the package, you will need to change the value of `version` in `pyproject.toml`.
-Pushing this new verison, along with associated wheels for all supported platforms, is handled through GitHub Actions, which is triggered when a new release is made.
+Pushing this new version, along with associated wheels for all supported platforms, is handled through GitHub Actions, which is triggered when a new release is made.
 To make a new release, create a new git tag with the name of your new version (i.e. vX.Y.Z, e.g. v21.0.2), and push